mikegarts/ml-blog/_posts/2023-01-30-stable-diffusion-dreambooth.md

 As a reminder, in textual inversion, we are adding a new token to the model's vocabulary (like a new word in a language) and learning its "location" in embedding space (one way to think about it, at least).
-Later we can use the new token in our prompts, and diffusion process will guide the de-noising process closer towards a result that incorporates the new token (closer in this context means that the "distance" between the representation of the image and the representation of the prompt get smaller).
+Later we can use the new token in our prompts, and the de-noising process will guide the result closer towards something that incorporates the new token (closer in this context means that the "distance" between the encoded representation of the image and the encoded representation of the prompt gets smaller).

 <br>